ramrom/rams_dot_files/cheatsheets/javascript_cheatsheet.md

 - coffeescript
 - typescript

+## TYPE SYSTEM
+- javascript arrays are hashmaps under the hood, so an index is really a key into the hashmap

 ## INTROSPECTION
 - `typeof` - return a string describing the type
     - `typeof(3)` -> returns `'number'`, `typeof("foo")` -> `'string'`, `typeof(nil)` -> `'undefined'`